Villa Rosilda

 Design team:

-- structural design - Nicolo Marinetti
+- structural design - Nicolò Marinetti

-- thermal system design - Andrea Rossi
+- thermal system design -Andrea Rossi

-- electrical system design - Flavio Doglione
+- electrical system design -Flavio Doglione

 - acoustic design - Matteo Bosia

-Client: private
+Client: private individual

-Area: 410 square meters
+Surface area:410 square meters

 Photographs: Fabio Oggero